 The first behavioral interview you will have will be your phone screen, which is often short and more casual, but that does not mean you shouldn’t prepare.
 Read our guide on how to prepare for a phone interview here.

 The first step to behavioral interview preparation is research.
 Start with the company About page, so you can learn about their mission and history.
 Move onto the Culture page, where you can read about their values.
 Questions on values often comes up in interviews at big tech companies like Amazon and Netflix.
 They also often include good information on what they are looking for in a candidate and new teammate on the Jobs or Careers page, so make sure you review that.
 Finally, take a look at their Products page to ensure you are able to speak knowledgeably about what you could be working on if you are hired.
 We’ve created a guide showing you how to research a company to prepare for your interviews, which you can review for more tips.

-Insert this information into the responses you prepare for common behavioral interview questions.
+Insert this information into the responses you prepare for the behavioral interview questions from top tech companies that you will likely be asked.
 Write your responses down and practice them in front of a mirror or a friend so that you feel comfortable.
 People often think the more they say, the better, but that usually comes off as rambling, so instead, keep it succinct and offer to “go into more detail,” if the interviewer wants.